AhmadHossain8/Shotota-a-Bangla-plagiarism-tool/README.md

+# Bangla Plagiarism Detection Tool

 Bengali, with approximately 273 million speakers, is the seventh most spoken language in the world.
 It is a language of immense richness, dating back to prehistoric times.
-The absence of a reliable Bengali plagiarism detection tool is sad for the Bengali community, particularly in Bangladesh.
+However, the absence of a reliable Bengali plagiarism detection tool has created a significant gap for the Bengali community, particularly in Bangladesh.
+Our project aims to address this issue by developing a dedicated Bangla plagiarism detection tool to support academic and professional landscapes.

+## Problem Statement

-Our academic and professional landscape needs a dedicated Bangla plagiarism detection tool.
-The lack of such a tool has adversely affected the educational landscape in Bangladesh, as journals struggle to identify plagiarism in academic papers, and students often get away with copying content from external sources without consequences. ”As reported by tbsnews.net, plagiarism incidents in Bangladesh’s universities are on the rise due to the unavailability of a reliable plagiarism detection tool.”
-Book publishers also face challenges as they have to check for plagiarism manually, resulting in a time-consuming and laborious process.
-This situation poses a significant obstacle to maintaining academic integrity and fairness within the Bengali community. ”Copyright violations and plagiarism are affecting the overall quality of higher education in Bangladesh, according to aa.com.tr.”
+The lack of a robust Bangla plagiarism detection tool has adversely affected the educational system in Bangladesh.
+Without proper tools, plagiarism incidents in academic institutions are increasing.
+As reported by [[tbsnews.net](https://www.tbsnews.net/bangladesh/education/no-policy-check-plagiarism-bangladesh-212194)], plagiarism incidents in Bangladesh’s universities are on the rise due to the unavailability of reliable plagiarism detection tools.

+### Major Issues:
+- **Academic Papers:** Journals struggle to identify plagiarism in academic papers, allowing students to copy content from external sources without consequences.
+- **Book Publishing:** Book publishers often check for plagiarism manually, a time-consuming and laborious process.
+- **Overall Academic Integrity:** Copyright violations and plagiarism are affecting the overall quality of higher education in Bangladesh.

+## Our Solution

-To address this issue, our plagiarism detection tool aims to provide a comprehensive platform that caters to the specific needs of various domains.
-Because Current tools focus on significant languages, leaving a critical gap for those working extensively in Bangla.
+This tool aims to bridge the gap by providing a comprehensive platform specifically designed for the Bangla language.
+Most existing plagiarism detection tools focus on major global languages, leaving a critical gap for those working extensively in Bangla.

+### Key Features:
+- **Bangla Language Support:** Tailored to the unique characteristics of the Bangla language.
+- **Academic Focus:** Built for use in universities, journals, and educational institutions to promote academic integrity.
+- **Time-Efficient:** Automates the plagiarism-checking process, reducing the need for manual work.
+- **Wide Domain Coverage:** Suited for various sectors, including academia, publishing, and other professional settings.